 This model supports both privacy and compliance.
 You don’t need to keep IDs or faces; you keep only the fact that a verification occurred and its result.
 If Ofcom, a DSA authority, or another body asks for evidence, you can point to the Audit IDs and, where appropriate, request the provider to attest to the corresponding events.
 It’s the same idea as keeping receipts for expenses: you prove the transaction happened without retaining every detail of the transaction.

 When choosing an age verification partner, ensure they offer a stable, non-reusable audit identifier per verification and clear documentation so you can meet regulatory requests without holding more user data than necessary.
-A service built around the receipt model, with one Audit ID per verification and no storage of IDs or faces, gives you exactly that: proof for regulators without becoming a data custodian.
+A service built around the receipt model, with one Audit ID per verification and no storage of IDs or faces, gives you proof for regulators without turning your company into a long-term identity archive.